jbush001/NyuziProcessor/hardware/README.md

 Verilator and the emulator.
 2. In the Verilator environment, keyboard scancodes are just an incrementing pattern.
 For the emulator, they are only returned if the framebuffer window is displayed and in focus.
-For the FPGA, they use the PS/2 port on the board.
+For the FPGA, they come from the PS/2 port on the board.
 3. SD GPIO and SD SPI are mutually exclusive.
 SD GPIO is if BITBANG_SDMMC is set in hardware/fpga/de2_115/de2_115_top.sv, SPI otherwise.
 4. SD GPIO pins map to the following direction/value register bits: